FURminator vs SleekEZ vs Hertzko — 2026 Tested

 - Self-cleaning button: Yes, retracts wires to eject hair

-What Makes It Stand Out:
+What Makes It excel

 The self-cleaning button is a real time-saver.
 After 5-10 minutes of grooming, you're ready to press a button and watch the brush spit out a ball of hair.
 For people who hate the tedious manual cleaning of other tools, this alone justifies the purchase.
-It's not a game-changer in deshedding performance, but it is in user experience.
+It's not a standout in deshedding performance, but it is in user experience.

 The price is the lowest of the three, which makes it the entry-level option.
 If you're not sure what type of tool you need or want to experiment before spending $50, Hertzko is the smart choice.